EvgeniGenchev/shorty/README.md

 # Shorty

-Shorty is a simple and lightweight script that makes it possible to create shortcuts for starting your.
+Shorty is a simple and lightweight script that makes it possible to create key-shortcuts which open your favourite programs.

 ## Configuraion